Josephine County Intergroup Newsletter

 OR leave your contact info at the Central Office.

-If you would like to get involved or if you would simply like to contribute, please email me @ firstname.lastname@example.org.
+Thank you for subscribing.
+If you would like to contribute to the February 2021 Newsletter, please email me @ firstname.lastname@example.org.
 I would love to hear from you.

 Subscribe to “Keeping It Simple” newsletter for future publications emailed directly to you.
 Sorry, we cannot email back issues at this time, but please enjoy reading them online here.